 The name Obadiah means “servant of Jehovah.”
 He is one of four prophets about whom we know absolutely nothing except that he wrote prophecy.
 The other three prophets are Habakkuk, Haggai, and Malachi.
 These four prophets are cloaked in anonymity.
 Obadiah is like a ghost writer in that he is there, but we do not know him.
 He lived up to his name, for he was a servant of Jehovah.
 A servant boasts of no genealogy neither exploits nor experiences.
 He doesn’t push himself forward.
 He has to demonstrate by what he does that he can even claim the place of a servant.
 So Obadiah is just a prophet who wrote one of the great prophecies of the Scripture.

 Obadiah 1:4 – The LORD is serious about pride.
 Why?
 It can lead to violations of every commandment.
-And everything we have to be proud of, is given to us from Him.
-So is the root of pride ingratitude?
+Also, everything we have to be proud of is given to us from Him.
+So, is the root of pride ingratitude?

 Obadiah 1:12 – Speaking of pride, this specific type of pride is known in German as schadenfreude.

 Obadiah 1:21 – Amos was a Judean sent to the Northern Kingdom.
 Obadiah was sent to Edom.
 Jonah was sent to Ninevah.
 Notice that God is implying that His standards are not local/tribal but universal.
 That assumes that those without specific revelation are accountable – i.e. general revelation is enough to condemn them (Paul will amplify this point in Romans 2:15).